HelloZeroNet/Documentation/docs/faq.md

 #### How to make Tor work if my ISP or goverment blocks it?

 ZeroNet does not include [Tor pluggable transports](https://www.torproject.org/docs/pluggable-transports.html.en) yet.
-The easiest way to use that is starting the Tor browser, configuring the pluggable transports, then modifing ZeroNet's config to use the browser's tor client by starting it with `--tor_controller 127.0.0.1:9151 --tor_proxy 127.0.0.1:9150` or adding it to zeronet.conf
+The easiest way to make Tor work in a censored network is to start the Tor browser, configure it to connect to the Tor network with working pluggable transports, and modify ZeroNet's config to use Tor browser's proxy and control port by starting ZeroNet with `--tor_controller 127.0.0.1:9151 --tor_proxy 127.0.0.1:9150` or by adding these parameters to zeronet.conf

 ```
 [global]